ws-garcia/VBA-CSV-interface/docs/api/properties/item.md

 title: item
 parent: Properties
 grand_parent: API
-nav_order: 8
+nav_order: 10
 ---

 # item
 {: .fs-9 }

-Gets a field, or an array with an entire record, from the result `ECPArrayList` on the current instance.
+Gets a field, or an array with an entire record, from the result `CSVArrayList` on the current instance.
 {: .fs-6 .fw-300 }

 ---